fijblanco/documentation/content/applications/finance/accounting/receivables/customer_payments/recording.rst

      payment.
    - When clicking on :guilabel:`Register payment`, you can select the amount to pay and make a partial or full payment.
-   - If your main bank account is set as :doc:`outstanding account
+   - If your main bank account is set as :ref:`outstanding account
-     <../../bank/setup/outstanding_accounts>`, and the payment is made in Odoo (not related to a
+     <bank/outstanding-accounts>`, and the payment is made in Odoo (not related to a
      bank statement), invoices and bills are directly registered in the status :guilabel:`Paid`.
    - If you unreconciled a payment, it still appears in your books but is no longer linked to the invoice.